BROCODES2024/Memora/README.md

-# 🧠 ByteBrain
+# 🧠 Memora

-**ByteBrain** is a full-stack Second Brain app to capture, organize, and connect ideas in one place.
+**Memora** is a full-stack Second Brain app to capture, organize, and connect ideas in one place.
 Built with TypeScript, Node.js, React, Express, MongoDB, and Tailwind CSS.

 ---